Yufei-L/2019-431/DELIVERABLES/B/README.md

 data by typing `midwest`.
 The `midwest` data describe demographic information for 437 counties in the midwestern United States.
-You might use `?midwest` to obtain a little bit of additional information about these data, and/or use `View(midwest)` to get a look at a “spreadsheet” view of the data.
-We will focus on just four variables in Homework 1 from this data set:
+You might use `?midwest` to obtain a little bit of additional information about these data, and/or use `View(midwest)` to get a look at a spreadsheet-style view of the data.
+We will focus on just four variables in Deliverable B taken from this data set:

   - `county` = the name of the county
   - `state` = the name of the state (each county is contained in a